Lower Lonsdale: History

 Before the emergence of today’s neighbourhood, the First People to call this parcel of land home was the Squamish peoples who built permanent villages and fishing camps along the community’s shoreline and river-inlets, sustaining themselves by fishing, hunting and food-gathering.
 Just over 200 years ago, the Squamish peoples had their first encounter with the Spanish who were the first Europeans to arrive in the area.
 However, in 1792, Captain George Vancouver of England also arrived to explore the shores of North Vancouver.
-But, it was not until 1860 that a Catholic Missionary was ordered to build a church on the water front of what is now called St. Pauls Church.
+But, it was not until 1860 that a Catholic Missionary was ordered to build a church on the water front of what is now called St. Paul's Church.
 Shortly afterwards, T. W. Graham and George Scrimgeour secured a pre-emption of 150 acre, the first on the North Shore of the Burrard Inlet.
 They proceeded to build a mill and named it The Pioneer Mills.
 This consequently initiated an influx of residents.
 However, with the mill facing bankruptcy, an American by the name of Sewell Prescott Moody bought it.
 The name Lonsdale comes from Arthur Pemberton Heywood-Lonsdale who, along with J.P.
 Fell opened land to settlers in 1903.